 Dan Mariotti – Tenor Saxophone Dan lives in Palmer Lake, CO with his wife and daughter and works developing web-based software for a government contractor.
 He graduated from Colorado State University in 2007 where he was heavily involved in music including marching band, jazz band, wind ensemble, saxophone quartet, jazz combo, and the men’s music fraternity Phi Mu Alpha Sinfonia.
 He teaches private lessons on saxophone and banjo, and sings with his church choir.
-Dan is a member of the Piano Technician’s Guild (PTG), the North American Saxophone Alliance (NASA), and the ɸMA Alumni Association of the Rockies.
+Dan is a Registered Piano Technician (RPT) in the Piano Technician’s Guild (PTG), a member of the North American Saxophone Alliance (NASA), and is involved with the ɸMA Alumni Association of the Rockies.
 Outside of music Dan enjoys traveling, wandering the Colorado foothills, and spending time with his family.
-Dan is a piano technician can be contacted for piano services (tuning, regulation, repair) through his website www.danmariotti.com.
+Dan can be contacted for piano services (tuning, regulation, repair) through his website www.danmariotti.com.

 Justin Carpenter – Alto Saxophone Justin grew up in a small town in the Four-Corners area of New Mexico.
 After completing three years as a biology major at a small community college, he realized his true calling and transferred to the University of New Mexico where he studied classical saxophone and music education.
 Shortly after graduating from UNM, he landed a teaching position in Colorado Springs.
 After his 13th year of teaching band and orchestra, Justin is still loving every minute of it.
 Justin occasionally performs with many ensembles around Colorado, including the Springs Contemporary Big Band, Rocky Mountain Wind Symphony, and the John Saunders Band.
 Justin enjoys all the outdoor activities that Colorado has to offer, taking road trips, and spending time with his wife, Michael and their dog, Keegan.